abbgrade/abbgrade.github.io/_posts/2022-04-16-PsBuildTasks-streamline-your-module-development.md

 excerpt_separator: <!--more-->
 ---

-Previously I explained [aspects of a PowerShell module](2022-04-15-reuse-in-powershell-module-development.md), now i'll focus on reuse and automate as much as possible and how to focus on features of you PowerShell module and streamline the "overhead" like release management and testing.
+Previously I explained [aspects of a PowerShell module](2022-04-15-reuse-in-powershell-module-development.md), now i'll introduce [PsBuildTasks](https://github.com/abbgrade/PsBuildTasks): A repository that provides reusable components for powershell module development and maintenance.
+I'll explain how to focus on features of you PowerShell module and streamline the "overhead" like release management and testing.

 <!--more-->

+As a reminder the reusable aspects from the previous blog post are displayed in the following figure.
+In grey, what's potentially automatable and in green, what's already implemented and available.

 ![PsBuildTasks Structure](/assets/psbuildtasks-solution.drawio.png)